EVerest/libocpp/README.md

   - a *init.sql* file which contains the database schema used by libocpp for its sqlite database

   - and a *profile_schemas* directory.
 This contains json schema files that are used to validate the libocpp config.
-The schemas are split up according to the OCPP 1.6 functional blocks/profiles like Core, FirmwareManagement and so on.
+The schemas are split up according to the OCPP1.6 feature profiles like Core, FirmwareManagement and so on.
 Additionally there is a schema for "Internal" configuration options (for example the ChargePointId, or CentralSystemURI).
 A "PnC" schema for the ISO 15118 Plug & Charge with OCPP 1.6 Application note, as well as a "Security" schema for the OCPP 1.6 Security Whitepaper (3rd edition) are provided as well.
 Finally there's a Config.json schema that ties everything together

 - user_config_path: this points to a "user config", which we call a configuration file that's merged with the config that's provided in the "config" parameter.
 Here you can add, remove and overwrite settings without modifying the config passed in the first parameter directly.
 This is also used by libocpp to persistently modify config entries that are changed by the CSMS that should persist across restarts.